Simacoder/52_Weeks_Challenges/week_10/README.md

-# Uber Fare Prediction System
+# Bolt Fare Prediction System

 ## Research by Simanga Mchunu, Machine Learning Engineer

 ### Problem Statement
-Uber passengers often face uncertainties regarding ride fares due to fluctuating factors such as distance, time of the ride, and traffic conditions.
+Bolt passengers often face uncertainties regarding ride fares due to fluctuating factors such as distance, time of the ride, and traffic conditions.
 This project aims to build a machine learning model to accurately predict Uber ride fares based on historical ride data, improving cost transparency for passengers and optimizing pricing strategies for ride-hailing services.

 ### Insights from the Data
 - **Ride Duration vs. Price:** Longer rides generally result in higher fares, but peak hours introduce additional pricing fluctuations.